The Famous Five (2023 TV series): Casting

 The main cast were revealed in July 2023.
 The Five would be played by Diaana Babnicova, Elliott Rose, Kit Rakusen and Flora Jacoby Richardson, completed by a Bearded Collie cross named Kip.
 Jack Gleeson was cast as Thomas Wentworth, Ann Akinjirin and James Lance were cast as parents of George, and Diana Quick was cast as Mrs. Wentworth.

 In February 2024, it was announced that Ed Speleers and Nora Arnezeder were cast as Mr. Roland and Sabrina Grover for Episode 2 and Jason Flemyng and Art Malik were cast as circus magician the Great Supremo and Sir Lincoln Aubrey for Episode 3.

 Jemima Rooper, who played George in the 1995 television series, guest starred as Angela Clutterbuck in episode 4.

 Filming

 Filming started in June 2023 with locations across the South West of England.
 Principal photography took place in July 2023 in Cornwall, North Somerset, Gloucestershire and Monmouthshire, with filming locations including Port Isaac, Port Gaverne, Tyntesfield and Gloucester Cathedral.

 Broadcast

 The first episode was shown in the UK on CBBC and BBC iPlayer from 9 December 2023, with the second episode debuting on 29 March 2024.
 The third episode was made available on 25 May 2024.

 In the US, the episodes became available on Hulu from 31 May 2024.
+The series was then made available on BYUtv in April 2026.